 01 veal, lamb rice cakes

 29 goat, duck

-30 pate 23 pudding, rice pudding, bread pudding, custard
+23 pudding rice pudding bread nudding custard

-36 sushi 39 mellorine
+36 sushi

-10 Italian sausage, other sausage other dairy products
+10 Italian sausage, other sausage -

-mixed dish with meat 83 jello
+state and promotes ,

-Mixed dish with chicken 83 sherbet
+Miyari dich with chicken . ,

-02 chili without meat (with beans) granola bars
+UZ chili without meat (with beans)

-low-fat or low-calorie frozen entree or dinner
+low-fat or low-calorie frozen entree or dinner 26 other sweets or desserts

 (for example, Lean Cuisine) 84 plain popcorn (no added fats)

-TV dinner or frozen entree (not diet) 31 sour cream or dips
+TV dinner or frozen entree (not diet)

-13 liver 27 plain non-fat yogurt

-19 venison 37 olives

-03 tofu 34 green chiles, jalapenos
+13 Tiver

+•

+-

+-

-egg whites or egg substitutes 33 catsup
+33 catsup

 French toast 33 barbecue sauce

-21 pancakes, waffles 40 cranberry sauce
+21 pancakes. waffles 40 cranherry sauce

-dn.xs

-71 bran 69 lemon, lime
+71 hread

+// Matter Distriction

-22 Instant Breakfast or other liquid meal supplement 52 jicama
+22 instant breaktast or other liquid meal supplement 32 Jicama

-or fortified diet drinks (Slim Fast, Cambridge, Sego)
+or fortified diet drinks (Sim Fast, Cambridge, Sego)

 any other

-24 milkshakes

 hot chocolate

-1 the

-Hag for individual review.
-Gather as much specific information as possible (brand name, fat content, etc).
+Flag for individual review.
+Gather as much specific information Gather as much specific information as possible (brand name, fat content, etc).
 Code as line item(s)

-See "Specific Interviewing and Coding Rules" and code with the appropriate line item.
+See "Specific Interviewing and Coding Rules" and code with the code with the appropriate line item.

+Code 22 for the mix ANL) add the number of servings of the almilk.
 Code 22 for the mix AND add the number of servings of the appropriate type of milk in the line items.
-Verify that we have not double-counted servings of
+Verify that we have not double-counted servings of milk. os

-NOTE: Each of these codes needs to be verified with the foods programs.
+NOTE: Each of these codes needs to be verified with the foods programs. ograms.
 Some are new codes.